LucyPill/Kanine_Means/README.md

 Does the vaccine have a positive impact in preventing, or slowing gum disease?

 ## Machine Learning Model:
-The machine learning model considered for this project is unsupervised.
+The machine learning model considered for this project is hierarchical clustering.
+The two main factors for this selection are as follows:

+&nbsp;&nbsp;&nbsp;*The dataset is relatively small in size.
+Hierarchical clustering works well with small datasets.

+&nbsp;&nbsp;&nbsp;*Hierarchical clustering is an unsupervised ML model.
+Since the outcome of the data is unknown, unsupervised ML is likely the best &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;selection.

 ## Database: